Well-being

 Conscious Eating is liberating.

-Conscious Eating frees you from overfocusing on food and under focusing on your emotional well-being.
+Conscious Eating frees you from overfocusing on food and underfocusing on your emotional well-being.

-What you are hungry for and what might be satisfying?
+What are you hungry for, and what might be satisfying?

-Conscious eating is a fundamental shift in your mindset about how you listen to yourself and take care of yourself.
+Conscious Eating is a fundamental shift in your mindset about how you listen to yourself and take care of yourself.

 Conscious Eating requires compassionate patience.

-The goal is to truly enjoy your relationship with food and your body, without guilt, negative self-talk, excuses or shame.
+The goal is to truly enjoy your relationship with food and your body without guilt, negative self-talk, excuses, or shame.

 Each meal is one moment in time.